Terreii/hoodie-plugin-store-crypto/README.md

 Hoodie, CouchDB and PouchDB need `_id`, `_rev`, `_deleted`, `_attachments` and `_conflicts` to function.
 They and the content of the `hoodie` object, are **not encrypted**!
 Everything else is run through `JSON.stringify` and encrypted.

+This includes all fields of old documents.
+Thouse fields will then be deleted!

 **_Please be aware, that the `_id` of a doc is not encrypted!
 Don't store important or personal information in the `_id`!_**

 ### Derive key from password and salt